-I’ve mentioned before that one of my side businesses is publishing.
-I have about 10 titles in print, most of which are very “long tail” books that sell steadily but slowly.
-Cumulatively, they bring me in decent supplemental revenue every month.
-I have a couple of titles, however, that almost never sell.
+One of my side businesses is publishing.
+I have about 10 titles in print, on subjects unrelated to selling on Amazon.
+Most of my titles are very “long tail” books that sell steadily but infrequently.
+Most sales come through Amazon.
+Cumulatively, they bring me in a small amount of supplemental revenue every month.

-It was published on November 15th, and sold a single copy the next day, bringing its rank to approximately 100,000.
+It was published on November 15th, and sold a single copy the next day, bringing its rank to approximately 150,000.
 Then (as I said), it never sold another copy.

-When I noticed this books’ sales rank the other day, I was totally floored that a book could go from a sale to 6 million in only 3 months.
+When I noticed this book’s sales rank the other day, I was totally floored that a book could go from a sale to 6 million in only 3 months.

 A second example, with a different lesson

-After a single sale, the rank for some items rise upwards more slowly than others.
+After a single sale, the Amazon sales rank for some items rise upwards more slowly than others.
 The book that has sold one copy in its history will drift upwards much more quickly than a book that has sold two copies a year for 10 years.